AirTag: Tracking cars

-Trojan horse
+Susceptibility to hacking

 Users who set their AirTags to lost mode are prompted to provide a contact phone number for finders to call.
-In September 2021, security researcher Brian Krebs noted that the phone number field will actually accept any type of input, including arbitrary computer code, opening up the potential use of AirTags as Trojan horse devices.
+In September 2021, security researcher Brian Krebs, citing fellow security researcher Bobby Rauch, reported that the phone number field will actually accept any type of input, including arbitrary computer code, opening up the potential use of AirTags as Trojan horse devices.

-Tile
+Similarity to Tile

 Similar product manufacturer Tile criticized Apple for using similar technologies and designs to Tile's trackers.
 Spokespeople for Tile made a testimony to the United States Congress saying that Apple was supporting "anti-competitive practices", claiming that Apple had done this in the past, and that they think it is "entirely appropriate for Congress to take a closer look at Apple's business practices".

-Loop
+Difficulty attaching

 AirTags do not have holes or other mechanical features that would allow them to be positively attached or affixed to the item being tracked; solutions include adhesives (glue, tape) and purpose-built accessories.
 The polyurethane AirTag Loop is the least expensive solution sold by Apple; it costs the same as a single AirTag and has been criticized as an "accessory tax".

+Alternatives

+Other similar trackers claiming compatibility with Apple's "Find My AirTag" are available.
+While only compatible with Apple devices, they do not use Apple's proprietary Ultra Wideband (UWB) technology, and are not as accurate at finding direction and distance, though claim to be reliable; however, consumer magazine Which? reported about AirTags "it's unlikely to be much help if you've lost it somewhere really rural.
+We've found that the Find My network ... has the widest coverage, but it's still reliant on someone with an iOS device walking past your tracker."

+AirTags and equivalents using Apple's "Find My" are not supported by the Android operating system; while they can scan a nearby AirTag using Near Field Communication (NFC) and detect unknown AirTags, they cannot pair with a device or use advanced tracking.
+There are trackers for Android, including Tile, Samsung Galaxy SmartTag, and Chipolo One.
+Various trackers use other networks, including Google's Find My Device and proprietary networks.
+Accuracy in finding and locating distant objects is mostly reported as of 2025 to be relatively poor, while trackers using Apple's network are accurate.